 Also, keep in mind that snow acts like a blanket for dormant plants.
 If the air temperature is way below freezing then the plants will actually be warmer under snow than if they are exposed to the air (think igloo heating).

 These guidelines apply to plants that are capable of surviving the winter here in the first place and are not applicable to tender perennials and shrubs.
-For more information on winterizing tender plants, see our gardening brochures.
+For more information on winterizing tender plants, see our Gardening Solutions.

 We sell about 9 different types of cover crop seeds.
 Most are either types of ryegrass, or members of the legume family (beans, peas, etc).
 The only exception is oilseed radish, with is marketed as being especially useful for helping to break up dense soils.
 Legumes generally are fast growing and cover a fair amount of space, and have the additional bonus of fixing nitrogen into the soil for future plantings to use.